Bachelor of Arts in Journalism

 - Jillian Torre '14, Marketing Manager at Financial Advisor IQ

-- Clare O'Keefe '17, Account Executive at Lazar
+- Clare O'Keefe '17, Senior Account Executive at LAZAR, a Finn Partners Company

 Take the next step